belle2/basf2/tracking/doc/trackFinding/qualityIndicators.rst

 As a consequence, **the overall track finding efficiency increases** slightly (by up to 0.5%).
 This could be improved to more than 2% while the fake and clone rate are reduced further by choosing a tighter cut on the CDC QI as mentioned above.

+The RecoTrack QI was trained with CDC QI, VXD quantities and track quantities.
+It no longer needs VXD QI as input, as it directly use VXD quantities that used to train VXD QI.
+In the moment no cut on the RecoTrack QI is performed.
+Instead, **the RecoTrack QI is available at the analysis level by the variable :b2:var:`trackQualityIndicator`**.

 It is assumed that the modelling of more properties with large separation potential between fakes, clones and truth tracks improved in the last MC productions.
 Moreover, **the activation of the VXD- and Recotrack-QI would further increase the fake- and clone rejection by 50% and 30%**